ralsina/zero-thumb/README.md

 Spoiler: it's not a thumb drive, it's a Raspberry Pi Zero W.

 Spoiler: but it's a thumb drive.
+I am using one of [these](https://www.banggood.com/USB-Dongle-With-Acrylic-Shield-for-Raspberry-Pi-Zero-or-Zero-W-p-1432397.html?gmcCountry=US&cur_warehouse=CN&createTmp=1&utm_source=google&utm_medium=cpc_ods&utm_campaign=nancy-content-sdsrm-jewelry-nancy-content&utm_content=nancy&gclid=Cj0KCQjwub-HBhCyARIsAPctr7xhj-ZatxXm-5wK3RPS8mBrAbdUVOqarSjvxbvF1Jjt_-fH2SXAO_oaAn1mEALw_wcB) but you can just use a plain old micro USB cable.
+There are versions of these "dongle converters" for a dollar or two if you look around.

 * It's a Raspberry Pi Zero W configured as a USB mass storage device
 * It will appear to be a read-only thumb drive of whatever size you want when you